WebexCC-SA/LAB-2356/docs/labaccess.md

 ![eXpo Start Page](./assets/LabAccess-ExpoStart.jpg)

-1. We have assigned you to a tenant to use for this session.
-Please locate the tenant number for your seat (located on a note next to your workstation), then select the *Explore* button that corresponds to your tenant.
+1. Select the *Explore* button to get started.

-2. Enter your email, then check the box to accept the dCloud Terms & Conditions.
+2. In the Terms and Conditions bot, enter your email, then check the box to accept the dCloud Terms & Conditions.
 When you have done this, select *Continue*.

     ![Terms and Conditions](./assets/LabAccess-EmalEntrySmall.jpg)

-3. If you click Continue and see this error, click OK and notify your Lab Proctor right away so we can assign you to a different tenant.
+3. If you click Continue and see this error, click OK and notify your Lab Proctor right away so we can assist you.

     ![No Sessions Error](./assets/ACCESS-NoSessions.jpg)